ipfs/ipfs-blog/src/_blog/shipyard-hello-world.md

 The set of projects leveraging IPFS and libp2p is now so broad and diverse that it exceeds the purview of one company.
 Open-source projects need to be managed and owned by their community.

 Consider the precariousness of core IPFS development being tied to a single company, and thus a single funding source.
-What if that company experiences a crisis?
-What if that funding source decides to prioritize something different from what the IPFS developers believe is most important?
+What if that company experiences a change in strategy?
+What if that funding source decides to prioritize something different from what the IPFS community believes is most important?
 In web2, the model for supporting and promoting open-source projects was to get the largest centralized players to pay their own employees to maintain the tooling.
 What does that model look like for the next generation of the internet?

 We want to let the community decide.
 We believe putting control of the IPFS stack in the hands of an independent collective will foster better resiliency, transparency, open-protocol governance, and long-term future health.
 By **operating independently while collaborating publicly**, we will build alongside other technical teams that rely on this essential infrastructure.